Merryl Tisch

-Merryl H. Tisch is the former Chancellor of the New York State Board of Regents and wife of James S. Tisch, an heir to the Loews Corporation.
+Merryl H. Tisch (born c.
+1953) is currently the Chairman of the SUNY Board of Trustees, and the former Chancellor of the New York State Board of Regents.
+She is the wife of James S. Tisch, an heir to the Loews Corporation.
 In November 2015, she stepped down from her role after nearly 20 years on the board.

 Background

 Tisch was born Merryl Hiat to Rabbi Philip Hiat.
-Meryl's sister, Susan Hiat, was married (since divorced) to James's brother, Andrew Tisch.
-She received a B.A. from Barnard College, an M.A. from New York University and an Ed.D. from Teachers College, Columbia University.
-She taught first graders at the Ramaz School in the Upper East Side of Manhattan and at the B’nai Jeshurun School from 1977 to 1984.
+Merryl's sister, Susan Hiat, married (since divorced) to James's brother, Andrew Tisch in 1972.
+She received a BA from Barnard College, an MA from New York University and an EdD from Teachers College, Columbia University.
+She taught first graders at the Ramaz School on the Upper East Side of Manhattan and at the B'nai Jeshurun School from 1977 to 1984.

 Tisch has served in various civic service positions, including at The Washington Institute for Near East Policy, the UJA-Federation of New York, the Leadership Enterprise for a Diverse America, the United States Holocaust Memorial Museum, and the Citizens Budget Commission.
 Tisch is the chairperson of the Metropolitan Council on Jewish Poverty.
 Tisch is on the Board of the Dalton School on the Upper East Side and Barnard College.

 Controversies

 She said that budget restraints left the Board in May 2011 with no choice other than to cancel January Regents tests.
 At the end of May 2011, principals affiliated with the New Visions for Public Schools signed a letter of complaint directed to Tisch and the Board, arguing that the elimination of the tests would lead to a higher dropout rate and would cost the state money.

 She has criticized Pearson PLC, the education text and test publisher, recently questioning its ability to handle its growing workload.
-“Obviously, the public is starting to question, I think, very aggressively with us whether or not they’re able to manage all of the things they’ve taken on.”
+"Obviously, the public is starting to question, I think, very aggressively with us whether or not they're able to manage all of the things they've taken on."

 Following a protest rally at Albany by the New York State United Teachers, she acknowledged that New York State would hold off on a plan to raise the percentage by which test scores would count in a teacher's evaluation from 20 percent to 25 percent.
-A provision in the state’s evaluation law, passed in 2010, allows for the increase if officials adopt a more complex “value-added” model to measure student growth.
+A provision in the state's evaluation law, passed in 2010, allows for the increase if officials adopt a more complex "value-added" model to measure student growth.

 She faced organized opposition when she returned on May 21, 2013 to her alma mater, Teachers College, for an award.
-Education professor and activist Diane Ravitch dubbed her “the Doyenne of high-stakes testing.
+Education professor and activist Diane Ravitch dubbed her "the Doyenne of high-stakes testing.